-During the fiscal year ended December 31, 2020, our Board met five times.
-None of our current directors attended fewer than 75% of the meetings of our Board and its committees on which they served.
+During the fiscal year ended December 31, 2022, our Board met 7 times.
+None of our current directors attended fewer than 75% of the meetings of our Board and its committees on which they served, other than Mr. Russell who attended approximately 70% of such meetings.